topquark22/morseR24/README.md

 This project requires the Arduino Nano V3 or a compatible board with integrated nRF24L01 radio.
 Other boards may work, but they must have A7 analog input.
 So, for instance, a Uno won't work.

+## Software requirements

+You must install the RF24 library from TMRh20,Avamander version 1.4.7 or above.

 ## Initialization

 This code will work with a fresh Arduino from the factory.
 The EEPROM location 0 must contain the value 0xFF at first use, in order for it to initialize the timings to their default values.
 If something gets messed up, the best thing to do is run eeprom_reset.ino.
 This will clear the EEPROM to all 0xFF values.
 Then reupload the sketch and life is good.